Anuradha0/Pewlett_Hackard_Analysis/README.md

 ### Mentorship Program Eligible Employees

-- This table is a lot like the first retirement_titles table, only this has employees who were born in 1965.
+- These employees are born in 1965.
 It is called mentorship_eligibilty and it presents us with a list of employees who are eligible to do mentorship program for future hires in in Pewlett Hackard.

 ![mentorship_eligibilty.](https://github.com/Anuradha0/Pewlett_Hackard_Analysis/blob/main/Images/mentorship_eligibilty.png)